gusbemacbe/suru-plus/README.md

 ### Hardcoded application icons with ugly name

 We have already icons, but it is wrong or ugly name, or because the icon is hardcoded.
-For example, the application Github Desktop used `Icon=desktop.png` and other apps, like Insomnia, use `Icon=icon.png`, or worse, `Icon=stupid/path/icon.png`.
+For example, the application GitHub Desktop used `Icon=desktop.png` and other apps, like Insomnia, use `Icon=icon.png`, or worse, `Icon=stupid/path/icon.png`.

 To deal with hardcoded application icons we recommend to install [hardcode-fixer](https://github.com/Foggalong/hardcode-fixer).
 Suru++ supports most of the applications in the list.
 If [hardcode-fixer](https://github.com/Foggalong/hardcode-fixer) doesn't support your favourite app yet, please open an [issue here](https://github.com/Foggalong/hardcode-fixer/issues) or edit your .desktop file manually.